When does entanglement through gravity imply gravitons?: No spacelike influences, No duality between gravitons and Newtonian field

 The second mechanism for entanglement generation is entanglement harvesting, a phenomenon fully due to correlations at spacelike separation that correspond to pre-existing entanglement in the field vacuum.
 These quantum fluctuations are encoded in the exponents $\Gamma_{\tc{ab}}$, which do not enter the reduced density matrices of A and B. Entanglement harvesting is a fundamentally different mechanism for entanglement generation than the entanglement discussed in the context of table-top quantum gravity.
 The quantum fluctuations that do enter the discussion of the paradox are the $\Gamma_\tc{a}$ and $\Gamma_\tc{b}$: these cause local decoherence and do not create any sort of entanglement.

-A related point raised in \cite{2022danielsonGravitationallyMediatedEntanglement} is that the thought-experiment implies a sort of duality between the radiation emitted due to decoherence and the entangling phases, depending on what foliation is chosen.
-We have not seen any evidence for this, the two effects have distinct physical roles.
-In addition, one might ask if this may depend on the way the interaction between the field and the masses is modelled.
-But, with minimal abstract assumptions for the probe-field interactions, it can seen that: (a) the reduced state of A cannot be affected by whether B decides to couple to the field or not (b) the reduced state of B cannot be affected by A's recombination process (see also \cite{sudarsky}).
+A related point raised in \cite{2022danielsonGravitationallyMediatedEntanglement} is that the thought-experiment implies a `duality' between the radiation emitted due to decoherence and the entangling phases, depending on what foliation is chosen.
+We have not seen any evidence for this, in the models that we have studied here and solved for the final state of the probes, the two effects are distinct.

+This can be seen also more generally: with minimal assumptions for the probe-field interactions (a) the reduced state of A cannot be affected by whether B decides to couple to the field or not (b) the reduced state of B cannot be affected by A's recombination process.

+Let us see this in more detail (a similar argument has been presented in \cite{sudarsky}).
 Let $U_{\textsc{a}+\textsc{b}}$ denote the joint interaction of A and B with the field.
-If B does not intersect the causal past of A's interaction with the field (while B is coupled to the field), we expect that the joint interaction factorises as $U_{\textsc{a}+\textsc{b}}= U_{\textsc{b}} U_{\textsc{a}}$ (see \cite{PhysRevD.103.085002}).
-This has the consequence that
+If B does not intersect the causal past of A's interaction with the field (while B is coupled to the field), we expect that the joint interaction factorises as $U_{\textsc{a}+\textsc{b}}= U_{\textsc{b}} U_{\textsc{a}}$.\footnote{Assuming that the local $S$-matrices are well defined and that they satisfy causal factorisation.
+For a proof of causal factorisation for Unruh-DeWitt-type detector-field interactions see \cite{PhysRevD.103.085002}.} This has the consequence that

 where $\rho_0= \rho_{\textsc{af}}\rho_{\textsc{b}}$ is the total initial state of field (F), A and B (assuming that B is initially uncorrelated with A and the field).
 This implies (a), the amount of coherence encoded in A's state after she begins the recombination process at $t_r$, does not depend on whether B has interacted with the field or not.